 GeneCards Summary for TSHB Gene

-TSHB (Thyroid Stimulating Hormone, Beta) is a Protein Coding gene.
-Diseases associated with TSHB include hypothryoidism, congenital, nongoitrous 4 and isolated thyroid-stimulating hormone deficiency.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include hormone activity.
-An important paralog of this gene is CGB7.
+TSHB (Thyroid Stimulating Hormone Subunit Beta) is a Protein Coding gene.
+Diseases associated with TSHB include Hypothyroidism, Congenital, Nongoitrous, 4 and Central Congenital Hypothyroidism.
+Among its related pathways are Signaling by GPCR and Human Thyroid Stimulating Hormone (TSH) signaling pathway.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
+An important paralog of this gene is FSHB.

 Indispensable for the control of thyroid structure and metabolism.